Frequently Asked Questions

 Topics addressed in Flying Start to Literacy have been carefully planned to reflect both students’ interests and the curriculum related to the early years of schooling in the areas of Civics and Citizenship, Geography, Health and Physical Education, History, Science and Technologies.
 This enables students to learn meaningful information about the world as they are learning to read.

 What do the Developmental Reading Stages mean?

-The 386 Student Books (152 pairs of books + 16 big books) are organised into 9 Developmental Reading Stages.
-Each stage introduces new vocabulary (both key content and high-frequency words) and phonic challenges, and consolidates the vocabulary and phonic challenges of preceding stages.
+The 398 Student Books (152 pairs of books + 16 big books = 43 Perspectives books) are organised into 9 Developmental Reading Stages.
+Each stage introduces new vocabulary (both key content and high-frequency words) and phonic challenges and consolidates the vocabulary and phonic challenges of preceding stages.

-As well, each of the 9 Developmental Reading Stages is carefully graded into Guided Reading levels of increasing challenge.
+As well, each of the 9 Developmental Reading Stages is carefully graded into reading levels of increasing challenge.
 This provides a scaffold for students’ reading development.
 Within each of the 9 stages, levels represent small increments in reading challenge.
 This is designed to support reading development as students meet new reading challenges.
 Reading strategies are developed and consolidated at each level.
-There are 30 Guided Reading levels.
+There are 36 reading levels.

-To ensure that each book is accurately levelled, careful and extensive in-classroom trialling of each book has been undertaken.
+To ensure that each book is accurately levelled, careful and extensive in-classroom trialling of each and every book has been undertaken.
 The levels are aligned with Reading Recovery levels.